 101. Mile Marker 0: Another essential photo op, at the end of the road!

 So, fellow traveler, which one of these 101 essential stops in the Florida Keys are you most looking forward to?
 Are you all about beaches and bars, or are you going to dive into the local culture?
-Tell me in the comments!
+Tell us in the comments below!